News

 Criticism from across the political spectrum was swift, with opposition parties dubbing the aircraft the "gravy plane."

-Ford backed down just 48 hours later, saying he has heard now is not the right time for the expense of a government plane.
+When he backed down just 48 hours later, Ford said he heard that now was not the right time for the expense of a government plane.

-Ford was not in question period, but in response to Opposition questions about the plane, government house leader Steve Clark said "no government is perfect," and it shows leadership that Ford recognized the decision needs to be changed.
+Ford was not in question period Monday, but in response to Opposition questions about the plane, government house leader Steve Clark said "no government is perfect."

 Finance Minister Peter Bethlenfalvy said it takes "guts" to make decisions like that.